Hermit-commits-code/FocusFix/README.md

 ⭐ **Star this repository if FocusFix improves your keyboard navigation experience!** ⭐

 _Making keyboard navigation better, one website at a time._

+## 🛠️ Troubleshooting & Limitations

+FocusFix may not work on all websites due to browser security restrictions:
+- Sites with strict Content Security Policy (CSP), like Twitter or Chrome Web Store, may block extension scripts and styles.
+- Internal browser pages (chrome://, about:) do not allow extensions.
+- Some sites use custom protections against third-party scripts.

+### How to Check if FocusFix is Running
+- Open DevTools Console and look for "FocusFix Content Script" logs.
+- Tab through the page: look for visible focus rings and skip links.
+- Try on a simple site (like example.com) to confirm extension functionality.
+- Enable debug mode (see below) for a visible "FocusFix active" banner.

+### Debug Mode
+- You can enable debug mode in settings or via the extension popup to show a small "FocusFix active" banner on supported pages.

+### User Feedback
+- If FocusFix does not work on a site, please report it via GitHub Issues.
+Include the site URL and any error messages from DevTools Console.

+For more details, see the docs/ folder and ROADMAP.md.